 Did you find the cultural differences daunting once you got here?
 Or is the act of creating a theatre a helpful bridge between cultures?

 Yes and no. I feel, general atmosphere here is that people are more generous and open for experimentation.
 But at the same time, we watch commercial films from here and narrative structure often tells us that we can really understand what is happening in the US.
-But actually living here, I think it is very different.
-I feel, just so much mix of cultures in NYC is sometimes daunting but also that’s the beauty of it.
+Actually living here, I think it is very different.
+Such mix of cultures in NYC can be daunting but that is also the beauty of it.
 I feel.
 I have not lived in other parts of US, so I don’t know.
 I heard New York is different from rest of US?
 Is it true?

 I think it is part of the question, can we understand each other?
 How do we live with each other, how do I even live with myself?